Day in the Life of a Computer Forensics Investigator

 These professionals are at the forefront of an evolving landscape, constantly updating their understanding of new technologies and how they can be used to break laws.

 Consider a career in computer forensics if you have an interest in cybersecurity and forensics.
-Find out where computer forensics investigators work as well as their day-to-day duties to decide whether this career is right for you.
+Find out where digital forensics investigators work as well as their day-to-day duties to decide whether this career is right for you.

 What Is a Computer Forensics Investigator?